quorn23/piholeparser/README.md

 If you selected the local version,

+    sudo bash /etc/piholeparserlocal.sh

+If you selected the github upload version,

     sudo bash /etc/piholeparsergithub.sh

-If you selected the github upload version,

-    sudo bash /etc/piholeparserlocal.sh

 ### Adding Lists

 When this is run, it will fetch new lists that I have added to the lists directory.
 If you feel there is a list that you would like added, create an "issue" with the name of the list and the URL that it can be retrieved from.

-## A local copy of the big list is available to be used.
+#### A local copy of the big list is available to be used.

 http://pi.hole/lists/1111ALLPARSEDLISTS1111.txt

+## Disclaimer

+All "Original Unaltered Lists" are located within the mirroredlists directory.

+After going through the parser, many lists contain zero lines and are deleted.

+The filtered copies are located in the parsed directory, with filenames to reflect the Original Creators work/effort.